partrickJhonson/beef/BeEF-and-Backtrack-5.md

 To fix BeEF simply run:

               root@bt:~# apt-get install beef
+              root@bt:~# gem install --user-install bundler Ignore the WARNINGS when installing bundler (there's something wrong with the Ruby environment in BT5).
+Also, in case 'bundle' is not found in your PATH, us the command below (inside the beef directory). root@bt:/pentest/web/beef# /etc/alternatives/gem-bin/bundle install

 If you're running Backtrack5-r1, then we recommend you to update to release2, following this official guide written by muts and the other folks of OffensiveSecurity: http://www.backtrack-linux.org/backtrack/upgrading-to-backtrack-5-r2/